pulsar-edit/pulsar/packages/grammar-finder/README.md

 ## AutoFind

-With 'AutoFind' enabled, when Pulsar fails to locate a grammar for the file you've just opened, defaulting to 'Plain Text', Grammar-Finder will automatically contact the Pulsar Package Registry in search of a Community Package that provides Syntax Highlighting for the file currently opened.
+With 'AutoFind' enabled, when Pulsar fails to locate a grammar for the file you've just opened, defaulting to 'Plain Text', `grammar-finer` will automatically contact the Pulsar Package Registry in search of a community package that provides syntax highlighting for the file currently opened.

 If any packages are found you can easily view the whole list and install the one that looks best.